Evangelical Covenant Church

 The foto shows one of the team members in the foreground laying brick while two other members in the background pray and dedicate the day and the land to the Lord.
 (Foto courtesy of Andrew Vanover of Merge Ministries).

+During this time, we have also been visiting the churches.
+We have preached and given conferences and seminars on a variety of topics.
 The Covenant Churches of Argentina are also involved with Argentina’s National Scouting program, affiliated with Boy Scouts International.
 This work is enacted and sponsored by several of our Covenant Churches in Argentina and they are allowed to share the gospel in these meetings.

 Alice was able to teach in a seminar at one of these meetings and it was quite a blessing.
 We have also attended our first Covenant Argentine Annual meeting (pictured below) and helped to propose some plans for the coming year.
 Basically we have had FUN just getting to know the Covenant leadership and their families and shared some great times together.